tamuhack-org/Ouroboros/README.md

 docker exec -it ouroboros python3 manage.py migrate --settings=ouroboros.settings.docker_dev
 ```

-From there, you should be able to go through most of the website.
+From there, you should be able to go through most of the website!
+Navigate to `http://localhost:8000/account/login`.

 In order to go through the entire registration progress, however, you'll need to create an admin user.
 You can do this by doing: